 Do you know the difference between a systematic search and a systematic review?
 Or what a systematic and scoping review have in common?

-Part 1: Systematic: a buzzword, philosophy or a methodology?
+Systematic - a buzzword, philosophy or methodology?
+(Part 1)

 UTS Librarians will discuss the differences between a systematic search and a systematic review as well as tips and techniques for composing an appropriate research question that will guide your search or review.
 This session will also look at other types of reviews such as scoping and rapid reviews.

-*Please note: These workshops will be recorded.
+*Please note: This workshop will be recorded.
 Slides and recordings will be made available to registered participants.
-If you cannot attend the session but would like to access the material, please register for a ZOOM ticket.
+If you cannot attend the session but would like to access the material, please register.